 The War in Vietnam

 Unfortunately, the War on Poverty was expensive–too expensive, especially as the war in Vietnam became the government’s top priority.
-There was simply not enough money to pay for the War on Poverty and the war in Vietnam.
+There was simply not enough money to pay for the War on Poverty and the Vietnam War.
 Conflict in Southeast Asia had been going on since the 1950s, and President Johnson had inherited a substantial American commitment to anti-communist South Vietnam.
 Soon after he took office, he escalated that commitment into a full-scale war.
 In 1964, Congress authorized the president to take “all necessary measures” to protect American soldiers and their allies from the communist Viet Cong.
 Within days, the draft began.

 The war dragged on, and it divided the nation.
 Some young people took to the streets in protest, while others fled to Canada to avoid the draft.
 Meanwhile, many of their parents and peers formed a “silent majority” in support of the war.